12 Sep 2024

 South coast stepping up

-When Portsmouth International Port was seeking to put in place a shore power project to support its major customer Brittany Ferries, which introduced two new liquified natural gas/electric hybrid ferries from April year with two more planned for 2025, the timing of the previous UK government’s Zero Emissions Vessels and Infrastructure competition (ZEVI), which was announced in February 2023, was instrumental in getting the innovative project over the line.
+When Portsmouth International Port was seeking to put in place a shore power project to support its major customer Brittany Ferries, which from next year will have three new vessels with different fuel choices, including two new LNG/hybrid vessels, the timing of the previous UK government’s Zero Emissions Vessels and Infrastructure competition (ZEVI), which was announced in February 2023, was instrumental in getting the innovative project over the line.

 The resulting Sea Change project will be a game changer for the port, serving not just Brittany Ferries but also other customers with hybrid or electric capabilities.
 The Sea Change shore power system will serve the port’s three busiest berths, allowing visiting ferry or cruise ships to turn off their engines and ‘plug-in’ so that green electricity runs their onboard systems.